kzlskl/alsis/README.md

 - Script will set system for Turkish, will install xfce4.

-- If you want to use it, you better look into scripts and HERAKLES Guide.
+- If you want to use it, you better look into scripts and Guide.

 - Scripts may not work, i'm just trying to learn how to do.

 - Feel free for changing scripts.
 If you try to help, i'll be very happy.

 - Thank you for understanding.

+- Short link for downloading scripts `wget goo.gl/qwqumC` , for extracting scripts `bsdtar -xf qwqumC`